 The main production takes place in February of each year when three performances are given.
 We aim to make a donation to a charity from any surplus arising.

-Recent productions have been well established plays, ’The 39 Steps’ by John Buchan, ‘Hobson’s Choice’ by Harold Brighouse, ‘When we are married’ by J B Priestley and ‘Ten Times Table’ by Alan Ayckbourn.
+Recent productions have been well established plays, ’The 39 Steps’ by John Buchan, ‘Hobson’s Choice’ by Harold Brighouse, ‘When we are married’ by J B Priestley, ‘Ten Times Table’ by Alan Ayckbourn and Pools Paradise by Philip King.
 They presented a good challenge for Carrs Lane Players and were received with acclaim by our audiences.

 All of the performances noted above are under licence from Samuel French Ltd.